KevinVuongly/DataProcessing/README.md

 ## Info week 0
 - Python 2
-- These files shows how to scrape an IMDB site.
+- These files show how to scrape an IMDB site.

 ###### Modules needed
 - Pattern